olivierlacan/olivierlacan.com/_posts/2020-01-29-i-cant-see-your-feelings.md

 budget, the newer Razer Kiyo webcam has an adjustable LED light ring around it which provides incredible lighting.
 I wish more webcams offered this option.
 The improvement is staggering.

+{% include image.html
+name="logitech-c920-vs-razer-kiyo.jpg"
+alt="Side-by-side comparison of the lighting captured by the Logitech C920 on the left and the Razer Kiyo on the right, showing much better face lighting on the Razer Kiyo." caption="Logitech C920 (left) vs. Razer Kiyo (right) both at their maximum digital zoom level." %}

 ## If you can’t zoom in, get closer